UCLALibrary/californica/README.md

 If `u.admin?` returns `true` then you know it worked as expected.
 See also the [Making Admin Users in Hyrax Guide](https://github.com/samvera/hyrax/wiki/Making-Admin-Users-in-Hyrax).

+## Deployment

+To deploy to the server `ci`, simply type `cap ci deploy`.

+For this to work:
+- You need Capistrano installed (`bundle install` does this).
+- Your public ssh key needs to have been added to the `deploy` account on the server.
+A member of the devops team can do this for you.
+If you have uploaded your public key to GitHub, they might have done this already, but changes need to be made manually.

 What is Hyrax, what is Tenejo?
 ------------------------------